Beauty and the Barrens: Our Canoe Trip Through the Canadian Arctic

 Comparable was the exquisiteness of the night.
 Countless stars illuminated an endless sky and the aurora borealis is downright dreamy.
 One night, a red moon was reflected twice in the lake.
 While unsure of the physics involved, I am sure the image existed, as David saw it, too.

 There were other surprises.
 The water was so pure that you could dip your container into the lake and simply drink.
 It was so quiet that when the planes arrived to pick up our group, I had to cover my ears.
 I’m positive they were less loud the week before.
 There were no bright screens, smart phones, electrical towers or aircraft overhead.
 Simply a vast expanse of land, small trees hugging the shoreline and lakes upon lakes as far as the eye could see.
 It is an unreservedly lovely place.

 After several centuries, explorer Samuel Hearne might conclude that not much has changed.

 If you believe that this type of tenting and canoeing is beyond your physical capacity, I can identify with you.
 Years ago, I did some tenting but always in a civilized campground with bathrooms and rain shelters adjacent to designated park.
 Then last year, David and I enrolled in a day of canoeing lessons.
 Still, knowing Alex had emergency contacts—I believed I would be the first shipped back to Fort Smith!

+If you are considering a visit to this majestic Arctic corridor, don’t put it off.
 Visiting the Canadian Barren Lands is an experience that is seen with the eye, felt in the heart, and permanently settles in the soul.